conan-io/docs/migrating_to_2.0/recipes.rst

-There are some changes you should be aware of if you are migrating from :ref:`systempackagetool` to the new :ref:`conan_tools_system_package_manager` to prepare the recipe to be ready for Conan 2.0:
+There are some changes you should be aware of if you are migrating from :ref:`systempackagetool` to the new :ref:`conan_tools_system_package_manager` to prepare the recipe for Conan 2.0:

 * Unlike in :ref:`systempackagetool` that uses ``CONAN_SYSREQUIRES_SUDO`` and is set as ``True`` as default, the ``tools.system.package_manager:sudo`` configuration is ``False`` by default.